gjwgit/azspeech/README.md

 As you can see I read the first paragraph from the screen and the Azure Speech to Text service was quite accurate in its transcription.
-It is quite suitable, for example, to be used as a dictation tool.
+If the accuracy for the particular accent is good then it is quite suitable, for example, to be used as a dictation tool.